Welcome Francophiles

 Puycelci and Castelnau are spectacular, but there are some 300 medieval villages in Midi-Pyrennes and surrounding areas.

-near station.
+Excellent restaurant opposite the Hotel Larroque near station.
 We had an excellent meal there, and serves the best glass of Moelleux ever tasted.
 The excellent Brasserie des Arcades, in square just off town centre, offers all manner of food and is always busy. (direction Villefranche)

 Camping Chadelas - Lac de Aydat (Puy Dome)